railsbridge-boston/cookbook/TAs/giving-the-pep-talk.md

   they regularly use.
 If someone uses Windows, the other TAs will know who to go to with common Windows questions.
 * Go over what to expect during installfest.
+* Remind the TAs that it's ok for them to ask each other questions, too

 Make sure to emphasize the following points: